Welcome to The Arts Society Welwyn Garden

 At The Arts Society Welwyn Garden, we offer a warm welcome to members and visitors who attend our monthly lectures.
 We are a friendly, sociable Society, meeting on the third Wednesday of the month at 10.30am.
 Our venue, Campus West, is a well-appointed theatre with all the facilities conducive to a splendid lecture experience.

 We welcome new members who have an interest in the Arts, whether art, history, sculpture, architecture, literature, drama or music.
-An application form to become a member for our 2025-2026 membership year will be available from this website in March.
-In the meantime, for more information please email our Membership Secretary Catherine Ferris at welwyngarden@theartssociety.org
+For more information about joining the Arts Society Welwyn Garden please email our Membership Secretary Catherine Ferris at welwyngarden@theartssociety.org

 Visitors are welcome to our lectures.
 Do come along to the Hawthorne Theatre at Campus West and see what The Arts Society is all about.
-Visitors' tickets (£10) are available on the door or through the venue’s online booking system. https://www.campuswest.co.uk/
+Visitors' tickets (£10 or £5 for members of other Arts Societies with proof of membership) are available on the door or through the venue’s online booking system. https://www.campuswest.co.uk

 Our Committee are a friendly team.
 We are always happy to encourage members to get involved in the Society, so whether you are a long-standing member or new to the Society please consider joining us or helping as a volunteer!
 Contact us via the email address below.